An OSHA-Compliant Dental Practice

 From the moment you arrive at our OSHA-compliant dental practice in Duluth, GA, you’ll see and feel an atmosphere unlike most others.
 Our friendly and knowledgeable personnel are here to serve you and make your entire visit as comfortable as possible.
 Feel free to ask for a tour of our facility.

 We are proud to offer up-to-date equipment for patient treatment in a very clean environment.
-Ask to see “Lisa”.
-Lisa is the name for our steam/pressure sterilization unit.
-It far exceeds the US standards for equipment of this type.
+Our steam/pressurized unit far exceeds the US standards for equipment of this type.
+We have weekly testing done, by an independent laboratory to be certain it is functioning properly.
 In addition, due to an elaborate air filtration system, you will not sense any of the smells usually associated with a dental office.